openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 than their already-excellent competitors.
 Amongst this childish race for excellence, it was overlooked that not all can be more excellent than all the rest.
 This fallacy of composition applies here as well.
-Instead, the term excellence became a meaningless catchword.
+Instead, the term ‘excellence’ became a meaningless catchword.
 Philosopher Mittelstrass (2007) writes:

 *“Until now, no one took offence at the labeling of excellent cuisine,